astronomer/airflow-guides/guides/kubepod-operator.md

 - Having full control over how much compute resources and memory a single task can use.
 - Executing tasks in an separate environment with individual packages and dependencies.
 - Running tasks that necessitate using a version of Python not supported by your Airflow environment.
-- Running tasks with specific node (a virtual or physical machine in Kubernetes) constrains such as only running on nodes located in the European Union.
+- Running tasks with specific Node (a virtual or physical machine in Kubernetes) constrains such as only running on Nodes located in the European Union.

-Sometimes you may want to run pods on different clusters, for example if only some need GPU resources while others do not.
+Sometimes you may want to run Pods on different clusters, for example if only some need GPU resources while others do not.
 This is also possible with the KPO and a step-by-step example is provided at the end of this guide.

 > **Note**: A simple way to execute tasks in different clusters with different compute resources using worker queues is an upcoming feature on Astro!